 From the butcher's block to my dinner plate, I've experimented with virtually every cut under the sun.
 Believe me, they're not all created equal when it comes to tenderness.
 But worry not, meat worshippers!
 I've done the chewing and reviewing so you don't have to.

 In this meat-packed article, we're carving into the Top 7 Elite Cuts of Beef that have passed the ultimate tenderness test and made it to my ‘All-Star Meat Lineup.’

 So grab your favorite seasoning, summon your inner grillmaster, and let’s sink our teeth into this carnivorous quest!

-- Filet mignon is the most tender cut from the tenderloin.
+- Filet mignon, from the tenderloin, is the most tender cut of steak.

 - The tenderloin steak portion in a porterhouse steak must be 1.25″ wide compared to 0.5” in a t-bone steak.

 - Ribeye and flat Iron steak are highly valued since they're finely marbled.

 Here are the seven most tender steaks that you’ll love adding to your recipes.